stephantul/exquiry/README.md

   EXQUIRY
 </h2>

-This is a simple lexical expansion module that implements multiple methods for query or document expansion.
+This is a simple python module that implements multiple methods for query or document expansion.
 It is intended to be used with sparse information retrieval (IR).
 This package does very little actual things, but groups a bunch of methods under a common framework, which can be useful for testing or comparisons.

 # What is this for?

-Sparse document representations suffer from the vocabulary mismatch problem: documents that do not share any terms will have a similarity (or score) of 0, and will not be retrievable.
-This is especially difficult in the context of information retrieval, because queries and the documents that answer them do not necessarily share any tokens.
-For example, the query
+Sparse document models, such as BM25, suffer from the vocabulary mismatch problem: documents that do not share any terms will have a similarity (or score) of 0, and will not be retrieved.
+This is a big issue, because queries often do not share a lot of terms with the documents that are relevant for that query.
+For example:

 ```
 "heart attack symptoms"
 ```

-does not match the document
+does not share any terms with a document describing the symptoms:

 ```
 "Myocardial infarction typically presents with chest discomfort, shortness of breath, and sweating."
 ```

-at all.

-Document expansion is a simple set of techniques to counter this shortcoming: at either query or indexing time, we run document expansion models, which augment the document (i.e., either the query or the document) with additional terms.
+_Expansion_ is a simple set of techniques to counter this shortcoming: at either query or indexing time, we run document expansion models, which augment the document (i.e., either the query or the document) with additional terms.
 If done at indexing time, document expansion usually adds _terms that are likely to occur in the query_, while if done at query time, it usually adds synonyms and other terms that increase coverage.

 For example, `tilde` (see below) will augment `"heart attack symptoms"` with: